horseshoe7/Xcode-Appledoc-Snippets/README.md

 #Xcode-Appledoc-Snippets

 Code Snippets I created for making my life a bit easier when creating documentation using appledoc.

+It's a bit easier to just drag and drop the part of the documentation you want to add.
+Small time-saver, don't have to remember the syntax when you're a beginner or haven't done it for a while.

 I took inspiration to share my snippets in this way from Matt Thompson [github.com/mattt](http://www.github.com/mattt/Xcode-Snippets).

 ## Using Snippets